 Each Wounaan or Emberá basket/plate is a one-of-kind piece and is the result of many hours of labor as well as an expression of the artist’s own individual talent and artistic vision.
 The basket is also a repository of cultural information.
-Basket designs often incorporate religious symbols or representations of cultural artefacts or the artist’s natural environment.
+Basket designs often incorporate religious symbols or representations of cultural artifacts or the artist’s natural environment.

 Otis Tufton Mason, in his classic work American Indian Basketry, says of the indigenous basket maker:

-Her patterns are in her soul, in her memory and imagination, in the mountains, watercourses, lakes and forests, and in those tribal tales and myths which dominate the actions of every hour.
+Her patterns are in her soul, in her memory and imagination, in the mountains, watercourses, lakes, and forests, and in those tribal tales and myths which dominate the actions of every hour.
 She hears suggestions from another world.

 Recently Wounaan and Emberá women have begun to cater to foreign basket buyers who often prefer non-traditional baskets with bright pictorial designs.
 While some of these picture baskets feature animals, plants and birds of the rainforest, others depict scenes that the basket maker has seen only in pictures – underwater coral reef scenes for example.
-These colourful “tourist” baskets usually exhibit great technical skill and are beautiful pieces of art but don’t always reflect Wounaan and Emberá culture.
+These colorful “tourist” baskets usually exhibit great technical skill and are beautiful pieces of art but don’t always reflect Wounaan and Emberá culture.

 We worked closely with our weavers to come up with our range.
-It’s rare now to find weavings of the geometric kind – depicting ceremonial body paintings, landscapes, tales and myths.
+It’s rare now to find weavings of the geometric kind – depicting ceremonial body paintings, landscapes, tales, and myths.
 Yet these are the ones we love!
 The irregularity and unique combinations, a sporadic dot here or cross there.
-Their beauty yes, but also their status as a cultural artefact!
+Their beauty yes, but also their status as a cultural artifact!
 These plates are rich with story.
 With history.

-We are honoured to be able to work so closely with our Panamanian family in coming up with a range that heralds traditional designs.
+We are honored to be able to work so closely with our Panamanian family in coming up with a range that heralds traditional designs.
 We are proud to be able to continue working with them, providing them with a living wage and propagating emblems of cultural authenticity.